Skip to main content

 • 2 -- Failure.
 Position acquisition failed for other reasons.
 Data contains failure reason or no data.

-• 3 -- Not-solvable: The acquisition has been done but is not solvable (WIFI or BLE).
+• 3 -- Not-solvable: The acquisition has been completed but is not solvable (WIFI, BLE or AGNSS).
 Optional data.

 • b4-0: Position type